seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **KING**
 Here is my hand; the premises observed,
 Thy will by my performance shall be served:
+So make the choice of thy own time, for I,
+Thy resolved patient, on thee still rely.
+More should I question thee, and more I must,
+Though more to know could not be more to trust,
+From whence thou camest, how tended on: but rest
+Unquestion'd welcome and undoubted blest.
 Give me some help here, ho!
 If thou proceed
 As high as word, my deed shall match thy meed.